-After a thorough review, the chosen partners are: Honda (engines), Pirelli (tires), and Crawford Composites (chassis).
-The United States F4 Championship will commence in 2016.
+After a thorough review, the chosen partners are: Honda (engines), Pirelli (tires), and Onroak Automotive/Crawford Composites (chassis).
+The F4 United States Championship will commenced in 2016.

 Each partner has committed to the F4 concept, the production and supply of homologated equipment, field support, competitive pricing, and marketing and media support.

 Throughout its history, both the SCCA and SCCA Pro Racing have had a desire to grow open wheel racing here in North America.
 Their support of the F1600, F2000, Formula Lites and Formula Atlantic programs has kept these classes at the forefront of open wheel motorsports, both at the club and pro level.

 Looking ahead, the SCCA sees FIA F4 as a means to modernize entry-level open-wheel racing for participants starting at age 15, around a contemporary, cost conscious formula.
 The SCCA has chosen partners that embrace these ideals and can support this vision with appropriate technology and products.

 The selected F4 powerplant is based on the engine currently used in the Civic® Type R® recently launched in Europe, detuned to meet FIA-mandated output of approximately 160 Hp.
 The engine and the ECU will be sealed to help with parity and compliance.